-- Clear expectations and consistent boundaries: We clearly communicate our expectations through speech, visuals and modelling so all staff and students (in line with their ability) are aware of the expectations and boundaries appropriate to their strengths and needs. - The Curriculum: Our behaviour curriculum is part of our Personal, Social, Health and Citizenship / Sex and Relationships curriculums. - Routines: Routines and structure are integral to the school day.
-For example teachers ensure all lessons start on time, with clear definition of classes having a beginning, middle and ending. - Environment: We create calm, clean spaces, taking into account the sensory sensitivities, of our neurodiverse population. - Communication: We use a total communication approach which aligns with the communication strengths and needs of our neurodiverse population. - Emotional understanding: Many of our Neurodivergent students may experience more intense emotional responses and/or struggle to process, share, and express their emotions.
-We support our students to develop skills to understand and manage their emotions and behaviour through the use of models, such as, the Zones of Regulation.
-This also supports a shared language approach within the whole school community. - What we do not support This list is inclusive of, but not exhaustive, the Group does not support talking about children in front of them or others, shouting at one another, swearing, and disrespectful language.
+- Clear expectations and consistent boundaries: We clearly communicate our expectations through speech, visuals and modelling so all staff and pupils (in line with their ability) are aware of the expectations and boundaries appropriate to their strengths and needs. - The Curriculum: Our behaviour curriculum is part of our Personal, Social, Health and Citizenship / Sex and Relationships curriculums. - Routines: Routines and structure are integral to the school day.
+For example, staff will ensure that pupils receive a timetable for their learning and daily activities that is appropriate to their unique age and stage. - Environment: We create calm, welcoming and clean spaces, taking into account the sensory sensitivities and needs of our population. - Communication: We use a total communication approach which aligns with the communication strengths and needs of our population. - Emotional Understanding: Many of our pupils may experience more intense emotional responses and/or struggle to process, share, express their emotions.
+We support our pupils to develop skills to understand and manage their emotions and behaviour through the use of models, such as, the Zones of Regulation.
+This helps supports a shared language approach within the whole-school community.